MeltMyMind/Preprocessor/README.md

 Animals: ("Cat", "Dog", "Mouse", "Cat") becomes Animals: (0, 1, 2, 0).

 **Categorical to Dummy**
+One-hot encodes all unique values in a column and creates a separate column for each value.

+Example:
+Animals: ("Dog", "Mouse", "Cat", "Mouse") becomes Dog: (1, 0, 0, 0) and Cat: (0, 0, 1, 0) and Mouse: (0, 1, 0, 1)

+**Dummy to Categorical**
 Creates a single column out of multiple dummy encoded columns.

 Example:
 Dog: (1, 0, 0, 0, 0) and Cat: (0, 0, 1, 0, 1) becomes Animals: ("Dog", "Unknown", "Cat", "Unknown", "Cat").

-**Dummy to Categorical**
-One-hot encodes all unique values in a column and creates a seprate column for each value.

 **Dummy to Boolean**
 Changes the 1 and 0 in a column to True and False.